Winston Churchill School (England): Academics

-The Winston Churchill School received a score of "good" (OFSTED April 2018) with GCSE results above the national average.
+The Winston Churchill School received a score of "good" from OFSTED in April 2018, with GCSE results above the national average.
 "The curriculum is a strength of the school ...teaching is good with aspects that are outstanding ...students behaviour both in and out of classrooms is good" and "students feel safe & secure".

-Organisation

-Teaching occurs during one-hour lessons with Physical Education (P.E.) lessons twice a week (more frequently for P.E.
-GCSE students).
-After school clubs provide extra sports and P.E., and other extra-curricular activities.
+The most recent short inspection by OFSTED on 14 and 15 November 2023 found that "This is an inclusive school, with high expectations for pupils' conduct and achievement." and that "Behaviour around the school site is generally calm and respectful and the significant majority of pupils meet the school's high expectations for conduct well".

+Awards and recognition

+In 2025, The Winston Churchill School's Music Department was named 'Music Department of the Year' at the Music and Drama Education Awards, held on Thursday, 30 January, at the Royal National Hotel in London.
+This accolade recognised the department's outstanding contributions to music education and its impact within the school and the local community.
+Headteacher Zoe Johnson-Walker highlighted the award as a testament to the team's "years of hard work, determination, investment, and innovation".

+Additionally, the Head of Music at The Winston Churchill School was honoured as the 'Secondary School Music Teacher of the Year' at the Classic FM Music Teacher of the Year Awards 2024, celebrating their exceptional dedication to fostering musical talent and education.

+The Winston Churchill School was also a finalist for 'Secondary School of the Year' at the Education Today Awards 2024, recognising its overall excellence in educational provision and leadership.

 Planetarium

 The Winston Churchill School is the first state school in the UK to have its own permanent planetarium on campus.
-It was opened on 10 December 2019 by the fifth incarnation of The Doctor and former Winston Churchill School school student Peter Davison.
+It was opened on 10 December 2019 by the fifth incarnation of The Doctor and former Winston Churchill School student Peter Davison.
 The planetarium is also open to the public out of school times, showing films on astronomy and holding lectures and space talks.